thebennybox-Community/Community-Compiler/docs/features/literals.md

 ```

 ### Escape Sequences
-There are special escape sequences that are replaced with a special characters
+There are special escape sequences that are replaced with a special characters.

 | Sequence     | Description                     |
 | ------------ | ------------------------------- |